vporton/carbon-flow/README.md

 ![Screenshot](https://raw.githubusercontent.com/vporton/carbon-flow/main/doc/screenshot.png "Screenshot")

 It is a ERC-1155 token.
-I have wrappers to covert it to ERC-20.
+I have wrappers to convert it to ERC-20.

 ## Installation